Stuffed Potatoes

 • Pierce with a fork.
 Pierce the outside of the potatoes with a fork several times before baking.
 This allows for the steam to escape and makes the flesh easier to scoop.
 It also alleviates any fear of the potatoes exploding.

 • Scoop carefully.
-I recommend leaving a thin layer of flesh attached to the potato skin when scooping out with a spoon.
+I recommend leaving a thin layer of flesh attached to the potato skin when scooping it out with a spoon.
 You don’t want the skins to be paper-thin.

 • Shred the cheese by hand.
 My non-negotiable tip for any recipe that calls for shredded cheese.
-It melts better AND it tastes better.
+It melts better, AND it tastes better.

 • Dairy free/vegan– Mash the potatoes with vegan butter and vegan sour cream.
-Feel free to use cooked vegan bacon bits and dairy free shredded cheese, too.
+Feel free to use cooked vegan bacon bits and dairy-free shredded cheese, too.

 • Broccoli and cheese– Fold cooked broccoli florets (or make a batch of air fryer broccoli) into the filling and top with shredded cheddar cheese or cheese sauce.